 - Some other great seasoning ideas include paprika, onion powder, chili powder, etc.

 These sous vide potatoes are so convenient for meal prep.
-You can store them in the fridge or freezer.
+Once cooked, let them cool down to the room temperature, and then store in the fridge or freezer.
 They reheat very well and quickly, making them a perfect side dish for any entrée.

 - 1/2 teaspoon garlic powder